GRACE ACADEMY COURSE DESCRIPTIONS 2020-2021 WITH BOOK AND SUPPLY LIST

 Supplies: 1 inch 3-ring binder, spiral notebook, pocket folder, journal

 Computer (4-5) – In the Grace Academy computer lab, students will develop confidence when using Mac computers by being exposed to multiple software applications and repetitive use.
 Students will learn the basics of Word, Power Point and Excel.
-They will develop confidence when using computers by being exposed to multiple software applications and repetitive use.
 They will create documents, edit formal texts, create tables and graphs, and design projects such as brochures, flyers, postcards, and charts.
 Student will also learn correct keyboarding skills and practice to increase accuracy and speed.

 Supplies: 4 GB Flash drive, 1 inch 3-ring binder, 10 dividers